 Unlike the Caribbean, the beaches in Asia or a neighboring country of the US, travelling to Europe can be quite expensive for Americans.
 Despite the fact that the dollar is again gaining ground in the global economy, it still would put a huge dent in your pocket to plan the ultimate European vacation.
 This is especially true if you will book a luxurious hotel and eat at fancy French or Italian restaurants for the duration of your trip.

 The good news is that you do not need to wait until you’ve saved up a huge amount of money to experience European travel.
-By knowing where to go, when to book your flights, where to stay and how to save on food and drinks, you can bask in the glory of travelling to some of the oldest and most interesting cities in the world which is Europe, without burning a hole in your pocket.
+By knowing where to go, when to book your flights, where to stay and how to save on food and drinks, you can bask in the glory of traveling to some of the oldest and most interesting cities in the world which is Europe, without burning a hole in your pocket.

 Money Saving Tips for an European Vacation

-When travelling to Europe, you should know about the value of your money against the Euro.
+When traveling to Europe, you should know about the value of your money against the Euro.
 For instance, between 2010 and 2012, the value of the US dollar against the Euro increased by 9.2%.
 If the current rates are along these lines, then you can say that the dollar is pretty strong and you can easily extend your hard-earned bucks for the best time in the European region.

 Germany’s capital recently went through a boom in hotel construction so you can easily get luxurious accommodations at 18% less than the average European room.